2Craft/2xWallet/README.md

 ```bash
     pip install -r requirements.txt
 ```
-If there are errors, install every libary from requirements.txt by yourself
+If there are errors, install every libary from requirements.txt by yourself.
+After That, fill the config.ini file and start the start.bat file :)
 ## FAQ

 #### How does it work?